CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab25.md

 # Lab 25: Read text in images

-### Estimated Duration : 30 Minutes
+### Estimated Duration: 30 Minutes

 ## Overview

-Optical character recognition (OCR) is a key capability of computer vision that makes it possible to detect and interpret printed or handwritten text in images.
-In this lab, you’ll provision an **Azure AI Vision** resource, configure a Python application in Azure Cloud Shell, and use the **Azure AI Vision SDK** to authenticate, analyze images, and extract text.
-Step by step, you’ll extend the app to read full lines of text, identify individual words with confidence scores, and generate annotated images that highlight the detected text.
+In this hands-on lab, you will learn how to build an OCR-enabled application using **Azure AI Vision**.
+You’ll begin by provisioning a Vision resource in the Azure portal and retrieving its keys and endpoint.
+Then, you’ll set up a Python client application in Azure Cloud Shell, install the required SDK packages, and configure the app to authenticate with your resource.
+Next, you’ll extend the application to analyze sample images, extract full lines of text, and generate annotated images.
+Finally, you’ll enhance the solution to detect individual words, display their confidence scores, and produce word-level annotations on the images.

-While this exercise focuses on the **Python SDK**, the same functionality is available through other language-specific SDKs such as .NET, Java, and JavaScript.
-Note that the lab uses specific package versions, which may differ from the latest releases, so you might encounter warnings or minor behavior changes as the SDK evolves.

 ## Lab Objectives